abhinavkale-dev/Sms-Bomber/README.md

 - **Low success rate**: Try increasing `BATCH_COOLDOWN` values
 - **Element not found errors**: The website may have changed; update the selectors
 - **Rate limiting**: Try reducing batch size or increasing cooldown period
+- **Missing distutils module error**: This occurs on Python 3.12+ because distutils was removed from the standard library.
+Install setuptools: `pip install setuptools` or simply run `pip install -r requirements.txt`

 ## 📝 License